Car Accident in Michigan FAQs: What You Need To Know

 Immediately following a car accident in Michigan, there are so many important considerations to make.
 Our car accident attorneys have highlighted the most time-sensitive precautions below.

+It is never too soon to get an attorney for a car accident.
 If you’d like to speak with a car accident lawyer, call Michigan Auto Law at (800) 777-0028.
 We can answer all of your questions at no cost.

 - Should I contact police after a car accident in Michigan?